 \subsubsection{Image Score Component}

-We leverage the Triton inference server~\cite{triton} to host the Image Score model.
-Our current data processing pipeline for indexing (a.k.a. analyzer) is running on Google Cloud Dataflow~\cite{dataflow}.
-To incorporate the Image Score model, we integrate an image scoring component into the Dataflow job, enabling it to communicate with the Triton inference server using a gRPC client.
+We leverage the Triton inference server~\citep{triton} to host the Image Score model.
+Our current data processing pipeline for indexing (a.k.a.\ analyzer) runs on Google Cloud Dataflow~\citep{dataflow}.
+To incorporate the Image Score model, we integrate an image scoring component into the Dataflow job, enabling it to communicate with the Triton inference server via a gRPC client.